This information describes the Anesthesia Pain Service guidelines at Memorial Sloan Kettering Cancer Center (MSK).

-- Your pain doctor will write the prescriptions for your pain medication at your appointment.
+Your pain doctor will write the prescriptions for your pain medication at your appointment.
 You can fill your prescription at your local pharmacy or at an MSK pharmacy.

-- We cannot send your prescriptions to your pharmacy or to a P.O. box.
+Please note that we cannot send your prescriptions to your local pharmacy or to a P.O.
+Box.

 It is important to keep track of your pain medication and prescriptions.
 If you lose your prescriptions or if your medication is stolen:

-- You should report this to your local police station.
-Fax the police report to us at (212) 717-3206 or bring it to us in person.
+- Report this to your local police station.
+Then, fax the police report to us at (212) 717-3206 or bring it to us in person.

 - You may need a clinic appointment.

 - Your prescription plan may not pay for your replacement medication.
-If so, you will be responsible for this cost.
+If it does not, you will be responsible for the cost.

 Contacting the Anesthesia Pain Service

-- If it is after 4:00 pm, during the weekend, or on a holiday, and you are having an emergency, such as severe pain, you can page us at (917) 314-3477 for advice.
-You can also go to your local emergency room or come to the MSKCC Urgent Care Center.
+If it is after 4:00 pm, during the weekend, or on a holiday, and you are having an emergency, such as severe pain, page us at (917) 314-3477.
+You can also go to your local emergency room or come to the MSK Urgent Care Center.

 Department of Anesthesiology & Critical Care